michael/documents-legacy/eventually-consistent.md

 # Suggest a change

+(screenshot

-# Review the change
+# Applying a change

-Once a suggestion, a patch has been submitted.
+Once a suggestion, a patch has been submitted, the original author should get notified somehow.

 # The future